SKGemini/capstone_project/README.md

 ## Background
 I am appealing to two audiences: book/movie lovers and film producers.
 As an avid reader, I enjoy reading books of various genres and topics--some of which I deem worthy for a movie but hasn't been made into fruition.
 This project can highlight "hidden gems" or advocate for books.
 For film producers, they could do a pre-screening of books to consider.
 My approach is to help improve the movie experience with more variety and help keep book sales afloat.

+Similar projects to this one include:
+- Aligning Books to Movies[http://yknzhu.wixsite.com/mbweb]

 ## Data Collection
 Features considered:
 ```